VUEngine/VBDE/readme.txt

       assets/stages/, but can be anywhere under the project root.
     - Extended conversion tools to support VUEngine's new "__ANIMATED_SINGLE_OPTIMIZED" animation type
     - Updated Mednafen to 0.9.43
+    - New launcher by thunderstruck
+    - Bugfix: default makefile caused build folder to be nested into itself recursively

   o 1.2.0, March 12th, 2017
     - Updated gcc to 4.7 with patches by ElmerPCFX; now using MSYS instead of Cygwin